swarnava-96/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-#### Goal: To develop a POC using Flask, HTML and CSS for predicting whether a person is suffering from a Heart Disease or not, implementing Machine Learning algorithm.
+#### Goal: To create a POC using Flask, HTML and CSS for predicting whether a person is suffering from a Heart Disease or not, implementing Machine Learning algorithm.

 #### About the Data set:
 This is a machine learning project where we will predict whether a person is suffering from a heart disease or not.